Get Going Guide (2026)

 Strategy: Start Small, Escalate If Needed

-• Day 0–30: Request voluntary document exchange
+• Day 0–30: Request a voluntary document exchange

 • Day 30–45: If responses are incomplete, send one follow-up request